Michael Symon: Media appearances

 Symon often appears on behalf of Food Network.
 During the summer of 2009, he promoted the Food Network's video game Cook Or Be Cooked for Wii, which was released on November 3, 2009.

 Symon was one of the rotating hosts of Food Network's show Melting Pot.
 He appeared on Sara's Secrets with Sara Moulton, Ready, Set, Cook, and FoodNation with Bobby Flay.
 In 2005, he appeared on Iron Chef America, where he lost to Iron Chef Masaharu Morimoto in Battle Asparagus.

 On August 27, 2007, Symon appeared in the "Cleveland, OH" episode of the television series Anthony Bourdain: No Reservations.

 While competing in the reality competition TV series The Next Iron Chef, he reported on his experiences for Fortune, posted on CNN Money.
 On November 11, 2007, after a head-to-head match against John Besh, Symon was declared the winner of the entire competition.
 On November 18, 2007, Symon won his first battle on Iron Chef America.

 On April 21, 2008, the Food Network announced that Symon would take over as host of Dinner: Impossible, the network's third most popular show.
 He hosted the show for ten episodes until host Robert Irvine was reinstated.
 Although it was not announced publicly, Symon knew it was a temporary gig "from the start."

 He appeared along with several other Food Network stars on Dear Food Network: Thanksgiving Disasters, a program dealing with dinner mishaps which first aired November 17, 2008.
 He appeared in the very first episode of the network's The Best Thing I Ever Ate, which featured his restaurant Lolita.

 Cook Like an Iron Chef, a Cooking Channel show starring Symon, debuted in July 2010.
 He described it as "a show for the people who've watched Food Network forever and are ready to learn something more advanced or more creative."

 The show Food Feuds, which featured Symon, premiered October 10, 2010.
 He travels to various locales and performs a direct comparison competition between local food rivals.

 On February 14, 2011, Symon appeared in a skit on the late-night talk show Conan, in which a young couple had won a "romantic" Valentine's Day dinner date on the set.
 Conan O'Brien announced that Symon would be presenting them with their dinner—which he did, in the form of a Taco Party Pack from Taco Bell.

 In September 2011, Symon began co-hosting The Chew on ABC networks, a daily talk show that is centered on food-related and lifestyle topics.

 Symon has been the host of the television series Burgers, Brew and 'Que since 2015.

 On December 14, 2021, Symon became the new host of Throwdown! on Food Network which previously starred Bobby Flay.

+In April 2024, Symon began co-hosting Food Network series 24 in 24: Last Chef Standing with Esther Choi.
+The series renewed for a second season, which premiered in April 2025.